Skip to main content

 The Hypothalamic-Pituitary-Gonadal Axis

 At the center of reproductive and gonadal hormone regulation lies the Hypothalamic-Pituitary-Gonadal (HPG) axis.
-This axis functions like a finely tuned thermostat, maintaining the appropriate levels of in both men and women.
+This axis functions like a finely tuned thermostat, maintaining the appropriate levels of sex hormones in both men and women.
 The hypothalamus, a region in the brain, releases gonadotropin-releasing hormone (GnRH) in a pulsatile manner.

 This GnRH then travels to the pituitary gland, stimulating it to secrete two other critical hormones ∞ luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins, LH and FSH, subsequently act on the gonads ∞ the testes in men and the ovaries in women ∞ to stimulate the production of testosterone and estrogen, respectively.